JCAndKSolutions/android-unit-test/README.md

     apply plugin: 'android-unit-test'

     androidUnitTest {
-      testReleaseBuildType true
+      testReleaseBuildType true //Run tests for all the build types including non-debuggable (like the Release build type).
+Only works for Application projects, not Library projects. downloadDependenciesSources false //Download the sources.jar for the production dependencies. `true` by default. downloadDependenciesJavadoc true //Download the javadoc.jar for the production dependencies. `false` by default. downloadTestDependenciesSources false //Download the sources.jar for the test dependencies. `true` by default. downloadTestDependenciesJavadoc true //Download the javadoc.jar for the test dependencies. `false` by default.
     }
     ```
-    The only current option available is `testReleaseBuildType` which will allow you to run tests for all the build types that are not debugable (like the Release build type).
-This only works for Application projects, not library projects.
-Library projects will execute with the Build Type specified to be used by the instrumentation tests of android.
-This is because we use the test variant from the android plugin to merge the library resources, something the application projects don't need.

 Requirements
 ------------